aaronsaray/amazon-to-goodreads-chrome-extension/README.md

 ## Todo

+- [] Test it myself for a while before I package it up for wider consumption
 - [] When extension is disabled/not available, change the title
 - [] Disable the extension if there is no found ISBN before user click
 - [] Figure out how to handle issues where you're on a kindle book page - and there is no ISBN available based on my current search